armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-11.md

 ## Improvements

-Improved how the Agent service is updated.
-No action is necessary on your part.
+Improved how the Agent service is updated when a code change occurs.
+This is a backend infrastructure change for Armory and does not affect users.